-Breaking load, minimum = 817kg.

-- 1) the inside edge of the handle at the point furthest from the attaching loop. - 2) the inside surface, furthest from the handle, of any attaching loop. - b) Splices shall be 15cm (minimum) long secured with tucks before and/or after the splice or knotted to prevent slipping.
+- a) Breaking load, minimum = 726kg. - All measurements of tow lines shall be made under 20kg tension and shall be made between the following points as applicable: - 1) the inside edge of the handle at the point furthest from the attaching loop. - 2) the inside surface, furthest from the handle, of any attaching loop. - b) Splices shall be 15cm (minimum) long secured with tucks before and/or after the splice or knotted to prevent slipping. - c) The tow lines may be made in one section or alternatively in two sections consisting of a single line 21.5m long for jumping, and 16.75m long for slalom, and a handle portion of 1.5m.